basf/metis-bff/README.md

 # Metis data management GUI: Backend for Frontend

+<p class="what_is_metis"><dfn>Metis</dfn> is an open scientific framework, materials data organizer, and collaborative online platform for the nanotechnology research.
+It was designed for the materials research teams at the physical and virtual laboratories.
+Metis is an AI-ready solution, aiming to bring the recent advances of computer science into a rather conservative area of new materials development and quality control.
+Metis currently focuses on the X-ray powder diffraction and atomistic simulations.
+It was started in 2021 in BASF (Ludwigshafen am Rhein, Germany) by Bernd Hinrichsen and Evgeny Blokhin.</p>

 <p align="center"><img src="https://github.com/basf/metis-backend/blob/master/logo.png" width="300" /></p>

 **This is the second part of the whole Metis infra: [GUI](https://github.com/basf/metis-gui) &rlarr; [BFF](https://github.com/basf/metis-bff) &rlarr; [backend](https://github.com/basf/metis-backend).**

+Whereas the scientific features of Metis are handled with its backend, this BFF provides user and access management, as well as the backend proxy.
+The scientific data are represented by the abstract _datasource_ objects, managed by GUI users or scripted clients via the standard application programming interface (API).

 ### Requirements